-By Rebecca Bull, copywriter, Hallam Internet
+By Rebecca Bull, MSc Biochemistry, and copywriter at Hallam Internet

 To some, pursuing a career as a writer after completing a science degree may not seem like the most logical step.
-I faced quite a bit of skepticism about my choice to become a writer, but I’m glad I didn’t let it put me off.
+I faced quite a bit of scepticism about my choice to become a writer, but I’m glad I didn’t let it put me off.

 I now work as a copywriter for the Nottingham-based digital marketing agency Hallam Internet, where I enjoy writing about all sorts of topics.